-The following management's discussion and analysis ("MD&A") is a review of the financial condition and results of operations of Chesswood Group Limited ("Chesswood" or the "Company") for the three and six months ended June 30, 2012.
-This discussion should be read in conjunction with the audited consolidated financial statements and accompanying notes of the Company for the year ended December 31, 2011 set forth in the Company's 2011 Annual Report.
+The following management's discussion and analysis ("MD&A") is a review of the financial condition and results of operations of Chesswood Group Limited ("Chesswood" or the "Company") for the three and nine months ended September 30, 2012.
+This discussion should be read in conjunction with the audited consolidated financial statements and accompanying notes of the Company for the year ended December 31, 2011 set forth in the Company's 2011 Annual Report and the unaudited condensed consolidated interim financial statements and accompanying notes of the Company for the three and nine months ended September 30, 2012.
 The fiscal year of the Company ends on December 31.
-The date of this MD&A is August 1, 2012.
+The date of this MD&A is November 7, 2012.
 All dollar amounts in this MD&A are Canadian dollars, unless otherwise indicated.

 Through its interest in Pawnee Leasing Corporation ("Pawnee"), Chesswood is involved in the business of micro and small-ticket equipment finance to small businesses in the start-up and "B" credit market in the lower 48 states of the United States.
 Through its interest in Sherway LP, Chesswood is involved in selling, servicing and leasing Acura automobiles in the Province of Ontario.
-Through its interest in Lease-Win Limited ("Lease-Win"), Chesswood has a portfolio of automobile leases under administration.
 Through its interest in Case Funding Inc. ("Case Funding"), Chesswood is involved in the business of litigation financing to plaintiffs and attorneys and the purchase of medical liens that form part of litigation throughout the United States.
+Through its interest in Lease-Win Limited ("Lease-Win"), Chesswood had a portfolio of automobile leases under administration most of which were sold during the quarter and the balance of which were paid out by the lessees during the quarter.